 |Credit score||Between 540-579||Over 580|

-The lower credit scores and down payments can make FHA loans more flexible than conventional loans.
-Lenders often require a credit score of at least 640 and a minimum down payment of 5% to approve a conventional loan.
+If you have a lower credit score and smaller down payment, FHA loans may be more affordable than conventional loans.
+Lenders often require a credit score of at least 620 and a minimum down payment of 5% to qualify for a conventional loan.

-Check your credit profile and score.
+Check your credit report and credit score

 Your credit report includes how much debt you have from things like auto loans and credit cards.
-Before you apply for an FHA loan, check your credit report as well as the balances on other debts and, if possible, try to pay these debts down if you can.
+Before you apply for an FHA loan, check your credit report as well as the balances on your other debts.
+Try to pay these debts down if you can.

-Put together a budget.
+Put together a budget

-Plan for a down payment.
+Plan for a down payment

 One FHA loan benefit is the low down payment requirement.
 You can increase your chances of having your loan application approved by making a larger down payment on your FHA loan, however.
 Plus, making a larger down payment will save on interest payments, because you will borrow less money to buy your home.

 Freedom Mortgage is the #1 FHA lender1 in the United States.
 We’re dedicated to helping you buy or refinance a home with FHA loans.
 Ask us if we can help you.
 Visit our Get Started page or call one of our helpful Loan Advisors at 877-220-5533.

 * No lender fees will be charged.
 However, you will be responsible for paying applicable costs or fees, such as for escrows, per diem interest, and government recording.